The debut novel, and first in a new exciting series, by Mike Hembury

 New Clone City is Literary Cyberpunk for Today’s Dystopian Era

-A blend of cyberpunk, literary prose and thrilling mystery, it tells the story of a down-at-heel metropolis, poor and sexy like the city it’s rooted in.
+An urban fiction thriller set in a cyberpunk world, New Clone City tells the story of a down-at-heel metropolis.
 A melting pot of tribes, technology, poverty, and chaos.
 New Clone City is a rollicking compulsive read, as queer and captivating as its inhabitants.

 Mike Hembury’s prose is urgent, sexy and “unprecedented”.
 Sharp and poetic, compelling and passionate, the political and environmental themes resonate for these troubling times.
 This is a novel to be read today.